-10. What creative and/or innovative tactics could we employ to engage the media and excite new students around this issue?
+Some creative and/or innovative tactics could we employ to engage students around this issue include:

--Doing a turn out for what video series to let students and legislators know why voting is important to students

-- A letter writing campaign to legislators from students about the difficulties of registering to vote and the barriers that prevent students from voting, and pressure from constituents

-- Student testimony as to how these issues impact them and why increasing access matters - Sharing photos from ballot drop box to show that students are interested and excited about voting
+- Doing a video series to let students and legislators know why voting is important to students - A letter writing campaign to legislators from students about the difficulties of registering to vote and the barriers that prevent students from voting, and pressure from constituents - Student testimony as to how these issues impact them and why increasing access matters - Encouraging students to get out and vote this year by providing accessible voter guides about who represents their district in Olympia and their track record with voting on higher education/voter issues.

+Considerations for the Legislative Affairs Council

+This section is comprised of questions LAC should keep in mind while considering proposals

+- Is it winnable? - Does it have a clear and realistic time frame? - Is it likely to be debated and acted upon by the Legislature in the next year?